sendgrid/docs/content/docs/ui/managing-contacts/email-address-validation.md

 ---
 <call-out type="warning">

 Email Validation is currently in beta.
-During beta, only approved participants have access to the feature.
-Functionality and performance might not be working quite like we want it to, and we reserve the right to change the functionality at any time without warning.
+During beta, any participants with pro or premiere accounts will have access to this feature.
+Functionality is subject to change, and performance will change as we continue working to better improve it.

 </call-out>